-5.5 INTERIM FLOW LIMITS AT BLUE PLAINS
+5.6 INTERIM FLOW LIMITS AT BLUE PLAINS

-Currently, rehabilitations and improvements to the plan are underway in a program called the liquid phase process improvement program.
+Currently, rehabilitations and improvements to the plant are underway in a program called the liquid phase process improvement program.
 During this program, the NPDES permit provides for reduced flow limits.
 Complete treatment capacity is limited to 511 mgd for up to 4 hours.
 After the first 4 hours, the complete treatment capacity is reduced to 450 mgd.
 Excess flow treatment remains at up to 336 mgd.

-In order to accommodate ongoing construction at Blue Plains, these limits on the flow must remain in place until the start of compliance with the final nitrogen limit.
+In order to accommodate ongoing construction at Blue Plains, these limits on the flow must remain in place until the start of operations of the new ECF complex.